rzds/l10n-guide/docs/guide/tools/online.rst

 * `Transifex <http://trac.transifex.org/>`_ -- A web based front end for version control systems with an editing interface.
 GPL, but demands the signing of a Contributor License Agreement to contribute
+* `POEditor <https://poeditor.com/>`_ --  A web based translation platform
+  for managing software localization projects.
+  Initially developed for working with .po files only.
+  Free for limited use and OSI approved Open Source projects.